 Varieties of Mexican Petunias

-If you are concerned about excessive spreading, you can opt to plant a sterile variety of Mexican petunia.
+If you're concerned about excessive spreading, you can opt to plant a sterile variety of Mexican petunia.
 In fact, the wild variety is not often sold since it can become so problematic.
 "Katie" is a popular dwarf cultivar because it doesn't produce seed pods and therefore is not considered invasive.

 Mexican petunias do benefit from pruning, especially if they're grown as a hedge.
 Cutting back the stems after flowering will encourage new growth and even more blossoms.
 They don't get very tall—just 3 or 4 feet high—so keeping them trimmed back can be done usually without a ladder or other special equipment.